AdobeDocs/dynamic-media-classic.en/help/using/exporting-assets-from-dmc.md

    * **[!UICONTROL Job Name]** - You can assign a job name to the export.

-   * **[!UICONTROL Send Email To]** - Optionally, enter an e-mail address if you intend to send the assets by e-mail.
+   * **[!UICONTROL Send Email To]** - Optional.
+Enter an e-mail address if you intend to send the assets by e-mail.
 The e-mail message lists the URL where the recipient can go to download the assets.

 1. Select **[!UICONTROL Export]**.